Sample Flight Itinerary for Visa: Editable Templates

 Long Stays, Multiple Entries, and “Why Are You Leaving So Late?”

-For a long-stay visa in France or a national visa in Germany, a flight itinerary can get extra scrutiny because the travel window is wider.
+For a long-stay visa in France or a national visa in Germany, a flight itinerary needs a clear relationship to the stated duration and purpose because the travel window is wider.
 A vague timeline can look like a placeholder.

 If you are applying for a Schengen short-stay but requesting close to the maximum duration, the return leg must look deliberate.
 Avoid leaving your return far beyond your stated end date “just in case.”
 That reads like you are testing limits.

 For a multiple-entry request, you do not need to show every future trip.
-Most embassies expect one clear trip that justifies the request.
+The applicable checklist determines what first-trip or multiple-entry evidence is required.
 Build an itinerary that shows a sensible first entry and exit, then support the multiple-entry logic with your documents, not extra flight segments.

 For a UK Standard Visitor file with a long stay, make your return date match your ties.
 If your employment letter states you resume work on a specific date, your outbound flight should land in time for that.